nigeljohnson73/gStation/README.md

 ## Overview

+Moving stuff about this is all out of date at the moment.

 Being designed to read 5 sensors (4 one-wire and a serial CO2 monitor) and control 6 triggers meaning you can have up to 4 reptile vivariums or
 Deep Water Culture (DWC) buckets (Assuming they have the same envirnomental requirements), or maybe a much more complex single growing environment, requiring heating/cooling/dehumidfying/humidifying/venting in 3 zones and lighting across the whole environment... or a combination of any of that.